Tips for Surviving the Holidays by Psychic Karina

 6. Honor Lost Loved Ones

 Grief can be heightened over the holidays, especially at family gatherings, when we look around the table and remember those who joined us for these occasions but are no longer with us in bodily form.
 If you miss someone - perhaps a favorite uncle, cousin, parent or friend, talk to them in your mind, just as if they were there with you.
 They can hear us and are happy to know that they are not forgotten.
 If you have saved Christmas or holiday cards from those who have departed, display them in a special area of your home with decorations or candles, inviting them to stop by and visit.
-If depression seems to overwhelm you, take a walk and focus on nature around you.
-Sometimes starting a much-needed project will keep your mind occupied, such as cleaning bookshelves, sorting decorations, etc. Play some up-beat music while working, or even call a friend you haven't heard from in a while.
-When we move around and start doing something, it increases our endorphins.
-This helps to relieve stress and refocuses our attention.

 Here are a few more tips for coping with the loss of a loved one during the holidays: